-Saaremaa is the largest island in Estonia and it has a unique and rural atmosphere that makes it an interesting place to visit.
+Saaremaa On a BudgetSaaremaa is the largest island in Estonia and it has a unique and rural atmosphere that makes it an interesting place to visit.
 Saaremaa has remained rural and frozen in time due to its isolated location, particularly during Soviet occupation when it was used as a military base.
 The island still has working windmills, hand placed stone walls, and old stone churches that feel like you've stepped back in time.

 Kuressaare is the area's capital, and the main town on the island of Saaremaa.
 The town itself has a recorded history back to 1381.
 Today it's a pleasant small town with a lovely market, some interesting restaurants, and a small beach.
 It's a great base for exploring the island of Saaremaa.
 The town also a nice castle with a moat, and a quaint residential area.

 Most people travel to Saaremaa during the peak summer months when the weather is at its warmest.
 If you're going to be visiting town during this time it is best to make reservations in advance.
 Earlier or later in the season when the weather is not as pleasant, you will find the crowds less and the prices generally lower.
 Unfortunately, many places will be closed so you may struggle to find accommodation or restaurants to eat at.
 Many local residents have rooms available for rent and if the tourist crowds are not high you can easily negotiate a very cheap price.
 Most rooms come with a sauna, making for a very relaxing vacation.
 Many also have their own kitchen so you can head to the market and pick up some fresh seafood and then prepare your own meals.